Kemosabe2911/Kemosabe2911/README.md

 <!--### Hi there 👋-->

-- 🔭 I’m currently a Associate Softtware Engineer Trainee
+- 🔭 I’m currently a Associate Softtware Engineer
 - 😄 I'm a Full Stack Developer.
 Contact me for any project requirements.
 - 🌱 I’m currently learning Go
 - 💬 Ask me about HTML,CSS & JavaScript